Universal Probability Distribution for the Wave Function of a Quantum System Entangled with Its Environment: Results

 \subsection{GAP Measure From a Typical Basis and a Typical Wave Function in a Large Subspace}

-In our main physical application, the reduced density matrix $\rho_1^\psi$ is not fixed, although---by a \x{fact} known as canonical typicality---most of the relevant $\psi$s have a reduced density matrix $\rho_1^\psi$ that is close to a certain fixed density matrix, for example to the canonical density matrix $\rho_\beta= (1/Z)e^{-\beta H}$.
+In our main physical application, the reduced density matrix $\rho_1^\psi$ is not fixed, although---by a fact known as canonical typicality---most of the relevant $\psi$s have a reduced density matrix $\rho_1^\psi$ that is close to a certain fixed density matrix, for example to the canonical density matrix $\rho_\beta= (1/Z)e^{-\beta H}$.
 In this section, we present two further universality theorems that are appropriate for such situations, in which the relevant set of $\psi$s is a subspace of $\Hilbert_1\otimes\Hilbert_2$ that will be denoted $\Hilbert_R$.

 The physical setting to have in mind is this.
 A system with Hilbert space $\Hilbert_1$ is entangled with a large system whose Hilbert space is $\Hilbert_2$.
 The Hamiltonian $H$ is thus defined on $\Hilbert_{\total}=\Hilbert_1\otimes\Hilbert_2$; suppose the total system is confined to a finite volume, so that $H$ has pure point spectrum.
 Let $[E,E+\delta E]$ be a narrow energy window, located at a suitable energy $E$ such as one corresponding to a more or less fixed energy per particle or per volume.
 Then the \emph{micro-canonical energy shell} is the spectral subspace of $H$ associated with this interval, i.e., the subspace spanned by the eigenvectors with eigenvalues between $E$ and $E+\delta E$, and this is our subspace $\Hilbert_R$.
 The \emph{micro-canonical density matrix} $\rho_R$ is the density matrix associated with $\Hilbert_R$, i.e., $1/\dim\Hilbert_R$ times the projection to $\Hilbert_R$.
-Canonical typicality then asserts that for most wave functions in $\sphere(\Hilbert_R)$, the reduced density matrix is approximately $\rho_\beta$ for \x{an} appropriate value of $\beta$.
+Canonical typicality then asserts that, \y{if the interaction between the two systems can be neglected as in \eqref{noint}, then,} for most wave functions in $\sphere(\Hilbert_R)$, the reduced density matrix is approximately $\rho_\beta$ for an appropriate value of $\beta$.

-For more general $\Hilbert_R$, canonical typicality means that for most $\psi\in\sphere(\Hilbert_R)$, the reduced density matrix $\rho_1^\psi$ is close to $\tr_2\rho_R$.
+For \y{general $\Hilbert_R$ (and regardless of the interaction)}, canonical typicality means that for most $\psi\in\sphere(\Hilbert_R)$, the reduced density matrix $\rho_1^\psi$ is close to $\tr_2\rho_R$.
 The precise statement that we make use of is Theorem~1 of \cite{PSW05} or the ``main theorem'' of \cite{PSW06}, which asserts, in a somewhat specialized and simplified form that suffices for our purposes:

 \begin{lemma} Consider a Hilbert space $\Hilbert_1$ of dimension $d_1\in\NNN$, another Hilbert space $\Hilbert_2$ of dimension $d_2\in\NNN$ and a subspace $\Hilbert_R\subseteq \Hilbert_1 \otimes \Hilbert_2$ of dimension $d_R$.
 Let $\rho_R$ be $1/d_R$ times the projection to $\Hilbert_R$, and $u_R$ the uniform distribution on $\sphere(\Hilbert_R)$.
 Then for every $\eta>0$,